orbitmines/archive/projects/Software.md

 I could draw graphs, making conclusions about when hardware turns into software, and software turns into hardware.
 Describing different levels of emergence.

-I could go to one extreme, and say that
+I could go to either extreme, and describe everything as hardware

 But that wouldn't be particularly useful.